 Organizations in change seem to locate the responsibility for executing change in one of three different places.

 A second option is to delegate the responsibility internally.
 Many organizations have internal Organization Development, Organizational Change Management, Project Management or other staff groups.
-Leaders very often look to these kinds of staff resources to shoulder the responsibility for managing and executing change.
-In these cases, a change management methodology that was developed or adopted by the staff group likely exists.
+Leaders very often look to these kinds of staff to shoulder the responsibility for managing and executing change.
+In these cases, change management resources that were developed internally or acquired by the staff group likely exists.

 Each of the options is feasible.
 Each has its strengths and its challenges.
 However, only one of the options truly creates the enduring effect that leaders want for their organization.